-ITDR is short for identity threat detection and response, a new class of cybersecurity solutions that focuses on protecting identity-based systems from cyber threats.
-ITDR involves a combination of security tools, processes, and best practices to effectively detect and respond to identity-related threats.
+ITDR is short for identity threat detection and response, a new class of cybersecurity solutions that focuses on protecting user identities and identity-based systems from cyber threats.
+ITDR involves a combination of security tools, processes, and best practices to effectively prepare for as well as detect and respond to identity-related threats.

 Cybersecurity Education and Training Begins Here

 - Meet with our cybersecurity experts to assess your environment and identify your threat risk exposure

 - Within 24 hours and minimal configuration, we’ll deploy our solutions for 30 days

 - Receive report outlining your security vulnerabilities to help you take immediate action against cybersecurity attacks

 Fill out this form to request a meeting with our cybersecurity experts.

 What Is a Complete Identity Threat Detection and Response (ITDR) System?